Facts About Elephants.

-The shitty Poachers have continued to butcher these beautiful giants, sometimes I wonder why lightening crush trees, thunder please listen to us, strike these shitty useless humans known as poachers.
-What wealth equate to killing these elephants?
+The shitty Poachers have continued to butcher these beautiful giants.
+Sometimes I wonder why lightening crush trees, thunder please listen to us, strike these shitty useless humans known as poachers.
+What wealth equate to killing these elephants REALLY?

 - Walking Safari in Zambia: How to do it like an Expert